Dongyin

 Dongyin Township (Tungyin) (東引鄉 (Dōngyǐn Xiāng, Tung1-yin3 Hsiang1); Foochow Romanized: Dĕ̤ng-īng-hiŏng) is an insular rural township which is part of Lienchiang County (the Matsu Islands), Fujian Province, Republic of China (Taiwan).
 The islands are in the East China Sea off the coast of Fujian Province, China near the cities of Fuzhou (Foochow) and Ningde.
-The township is known for its natural environment and Eastern Min culture, for the historical Dongyong Lighthouse and for its military importance and history as the northernmost territory of the Republic of China (Taiwan).
+The township is known for its natural environment and Eastern Min culture, for the historical Dongyong Lighthouse and for its military importance and history as the northernmost territory of Taiwan.

 Name

 Dongyin Township is named after Dongyin Island (Tungyin Island), the main island of the township.
 The Wade-Giles derived English language names for Dongyin derived from the name '東引' are Tungyin and Tung-yin.

 Dongyin Island (Tungyin Island) (東引島 (Dongyǐn Dǎo, Tung1-yin3 Tao3); Foochow Romanized: Dĕ̤ng-īng-dō̤) was originally called Tungyung Island / Tung Yung / Tung-yung (Dongyong) (東湧 (Tung1-yung3)).

 The second largest island is Xiyin (Siyin Island, Hsiyin) (西引島 (Siyǐn Dǎo, Hsi1-yin3 Tao3)).

 In between the two main islands is the small Zhongzhu Island (中柱島 (Zhōngzhù Dǎo)).
 The three islands have been linked by a causeway since 1986.
 Beigu Reef is north of Xiyin Island and Shuangzijiao is south of Dongyin Island.
 Dongsha Dao (Tung Sha, Tung-sha Tao, Alligator Island; 東沙島 (Tung1-sha1 Tao3)), considered a basepoint of the Chinese territorial sea by the PRC, is located approximately 25 km southwest of Dongyin Island.
 A larger island (Pratas Island) in the South China Sea with the same Chinese character name is administered by Cijin District, Kaohsiung, Taiwan.